About the Author

 More about Amber

 I love crafts.
-Making them and seeing creations other people make.
-I love to crochet even though I haven't made anything for a couple years.
+Making them and seeing the creations that other people make.
+I love to crochet even though I haven't made anything for a couple of years.
 I keep telling myself I'll get to it.
 Meanwhile, the yarn sits under my bed.

 I am passionate about writing.
 It is the process of writing that I enjoy the most.